-DNS updates are not supported for Server Core servers or NAT environments.
+DNS updates are not supported for Server Core servers.

 - Windows firewall-If you have Windows firewall enabled on your servers, there are two requirements for the Windows firewall configuration. - The Double-Take installation program will automatically attempt to configure ports 6320, 6325, and 6326 for Double-Take.
-If you cancel this step, you will have to configure the ports manually. - If you are using the Double-Take Console to push installations out to your servers you will have to open firewall ports for WMI (Windows Management Instrumentation), which uses RPC (Remote Procedure Call).
+If you cancel this step, you will have to configure the ports manually. - If you are using the Double-Take Console to push installations out to your Windows servers, you will have to open firewall ports for WMI (Windows Management Instrumentation), which uses RPC (Remote Procedure Call).
 By default, RPC will use ports at random above 1024, and these ports must be open on your firewall.
 RPC ports can be configured to a specific range by specific registry changes and a reboot.
 See the Microsoft Knowledge Base article 154596 for instructions.
 Additionally, you will need to open firewall ports for SMB (server message block) communications which uses ports 135-139 and port 445, and you will need to open File and Printer Sharing.
 As an alternative, you can disable the Windows firewall temporarily until the push installations are complete.

-See Firewalls on page 507 for instructions on handling firewalls in your environment.
+See Firewalls on page 357 for instructions on handling firewalls in your environment.

 - Windows Management Instrumentation (WMI)-Double-Take is dependent on the WMI service.
 If you do not use this service in your environment, contact technical support. - Snapshots-Double-Take uses the Microsoft Volume Shadow Copy service (VSS) for snapshot capabilities.
 To use this functionality, your servers must meet the following requirements. - Snapshot location for non-virtual jobs-Snapshots are taken at the volume level and stored on the target.
 For example, if your job is protecting D:\data and E:\files, the snapshot will contain all of the data on both the D: and E: volumes.
-If your job is only protecting D:\data (E:\files exists but is not included in the job), the snapshot will only contain the D: volume.
-Make sure you have enough space on your target for snapshots. - Snapshot location for virtual jobs-Snapshots are taken and stored inside the replica virtual disk, so be sure that you configure your replica virtual machine disks large enough to maintain snapshots.
+If your job is only protecting

+D:\data (E:\files exists but is not included in the job), the snapshot will only contain the D: volume.
+Make sure you have enough space on your target for snapshots.

-- Double-Take installation location-In order to enable Double-Take snapshots, Double-Take must be installed on the system drive.
-If Double-Take is not installed on the system drive, snapshots will be disabled when enabling protection. - Snapshot limitations-Sometimes taking a snapshot may not be possible.
+- Snapshot location for virtual jobs-Snapshots are taken and stored inside the replica virtual disk, so be sure that you configure your replica virtual machine disks large enough to maintain snapshots. - Double-Take installation location-In order to enable Double-Take snapshots, Double-Take must be installed on the system drive.
+If Double-Take is not installed on the system drive, snapshots will be disabled when enabling protection. - Server IP address-If you have specified an IP address as the source server name, but that IP address is not the server's primary IP address, you will have issues with snapshot functionality.
+If you need to use snapshots, use the source's primary IP address or its name. - Snapshot limitations-Sometimes taking a snapshot may not be possible.
 For example, there may not be enough disk space to create and store the snapshot, or maybe the target is too low on memory.
 If a snapshot fails, an Event message and a Double-Take log message are both created and logged.